 It is said that the Jyoti Linga is located in Omkareshwar and the earthly lingam is located in Amareshwar / Mamleshwar.
 According to other stories, King Mandhata of Ikshvaku dynasty did severe penance here, then Lord Shiva blessed him and appeared here, since then Lord Shiva is enshrined in Omkareshwar

 The main temple of Omkareshwar is made of North Indian architecture with high peaks.
 This temple is a major attraction of the visitors.
 There is no authentic information about the construction of the temple.
 Who built it and when it is unknown.
-The sanctum sanctorum of the temple looks like a small temple originally built in the old construction style, its dome has been built by depositing layers of stone.
-Since this small temple is built on the south side very close to the straight deep bank of the river at the height and large part of the north side is built in the new construction style, probably because of this, neither the sanctum sanctorum nor the main deity is directly opposite the main gate Nor is it located just below the crest of the new construction.
+The sanctum sanctorum of the temple looks like a small temple originally built in the old construction style.
+Its dome has been built by depositing layers of stone.

 The temple has a huge sabha mandapa which is about 18 feet high and is based on 40 huge pillars.
 The temple is in total with 5 buildings and all have different deities installed on them.
 Which are Shree Omkareshwar, Shree Mahakaleshwar, Shree Siddhanath, Shree Gupteshwar, and Dhwajdhari Shikhar Devta respectively from bottom to top.

 Daily 3 Pujas performed in the temple regularly.
-The morning Puja is performed by the Puja Trust, the afternoon puja is performed by the priest of Scindia Gharana and the evening worship is done by the priest of Holkar State.
-There is always a crowd of devotees in the temple who take bath in Narmada and worship God by taking vessels filled with Narmada water, flowers, coconut and other materials.
+The morning Puja is performed by the Puja Trust.
+The afternoon puja is performed by the priest of Scindia Gharana.
+Evening worship is done by the priest of Holkar State.
+There is always a crowd of devotees in the temple who take bath in Narmada.
+They worship God by taking vessels filled with Narmada water, flowers, coconut and other materials.
 Many devotees also do special worship and consecration of the Lord along with the priest.
 There is a huge crowd during festivals days.

-Every Monday, the golden-faced idol of Lord Omkareshwar is seated in a beautiful palanquin and procession is carried out by the priests and devotees along with drums, which is called dola or palanquin.
+Every Monday, the golden-faced idol of Lord Omkareshwar is seated in a beautiful palanquin.
+And procession is carried out by the priests and devotees along with drums, which is called dola or palanquin.
 Processions are done in different parts of the city, this procession is known as Monday ride.
-It is celebrated on a large scale in the holy month of Shravan and a large number of devotees celebrate Om Shambhu Bhole Nath while dancing and blowing gulal, it is a beautiful sight.
+It is celebrated on a large scale in the holy month of Shravan.
+A large number of devotees celebrate Om Shambhu Bhole Nath while dancing and blowing gulal, it is a beautiful sight.

-Omkareshwar is located almost in the middle of India, it is near Indore, the main city of Madhya Pradesh.
+Omkareshwar Jyotirlinga in Khanda is located almost in the middle of India, it is near Indore, the main city of Madhya Pradesh.

 There are many ways to get here.
 Travellers can also come to Omkareshwar by private taxi from Indore and Khandwa.

-The nearest airport from the Omkareshwar is Devi Ahilyabai Holkar Airport, Indore which is situated at a distance of 77 km from the city.
+The nearest airport from the Omkareshwar is Devi Ahilyabai Holkar Airport, Indore.
+This is situated at a distance of 77 km from the city.
 This 2-hour drive can be covered by hiring a cab or taxi from the airport.
 One can also catch a bus which can take you to the Omkareshwar.
-Indore Airport is well-connected with the major cities of India by several airlines namely Air India, Indigo, Jet Airways, etc. Indore has regular flights from Delhi, Mumbai, Ahmedabad, Hyderabad, Kolkata, Pune, etc. The nearest international airport from the Omkareshwar is the Raja Bhoj International Airport, Bhopal roughly 264 km and frequently connected with various national and international destinations.
+Indore Airport is well-connected with the major cities of India by several airlines namely Air India, Indigo, Jet Airways, etc. Indore has regular flights from Delhi, Mumbai, Ahmedabad, Hyderabad, Kolkata, Pune, etc. The nearest international airport from the Omkareshwar is the Raja Bhoj International Airport, Bhopal.
+This is roughly 264 km away and frequently connected with various national and international destinations.

 Omkareshwar has a well-maintained road network which makes the excursion to the city easy.
 The city is situated at 86 km Indore, 133 km from Ujjain, and 268 km from Bhopal, 376 km from Vadodara, 446 km from Nagpur, 576 km from Pune.
 Madhya Pradesh State Road Transport Corporation (MPRTC) ply buses between the major cities of the state.
 Private buses also run for Omkareshwar from nearby states.
 From Ahmedabad and Pune, there are regular bus services.
 One can also drive to Omkareshwar as the roads are well-maintained so the journey will be hassle-free.